4.5/5 - (270 votes)

 Bangla Walking Street

-Patong nightlife rotates around Bangla Walking Street all the way to Rat-U-Thit Road (the second road parallel to the beach).
+Patong nightlife happens mostly around Bangla Walking Street all the way to Rat-U-Thit Road (the second road parallel to the beach).
 Every evening from 6 pm, this road closes to the traffic and turns into a bustling walking street.
 Many entertainment battles to grab your attention, senses, and money on each side!

 Read More!